EithonNetwork/EithonLibrary/README.md

 ### 4.12 (2016-05-06)

-* CHANGE: Permissions now handles OfflinePlayer.
+* CHANGE: Permissions now uses OfflinePlayer.
+* CHANGE: EithonBungeeFixes (and EithonBungee) has taken over to send out event about player quitting.

 ### 4.11 (2016-05-01)